January 22, 2026

 Getting a new phone or switching to a new phone service is an exciting upgrade, which also comes with the less exciting process of activating a new SIM card.
-Whether it’s an eSIM or a physical SIM card, the steps required to activate it vary slightly between carriers (and in some cases, between operating systems), which can make it confusing or even frustrating if the right steps aren’t followed.
+Whether it’s an eSIM or a physical SIM card, the steps required to activate it vary slightly between carriers (and in some cases, between operating systems).
+It's important to follow the right steps for your particular situation.

 STOP!
 Paying for phone service